kailash-manasarovar/statement/docs/timeline/2024/december.md

 ![porn gang or constabulary](../../content/images/fake-accounts/porn-gang-or-constabulary.png)

-- On December 30th, I receive interactions from fake accounts containing content related to Winston May.
+- On December 30th, I receive interactions from fake accounts containing content related to Winston May, North London rape-gang boss.
 - The first like is from a name "Winston" on a tweet of mine about women's safety.
-- So I look.
+- So I go look at the profile.
 - I'm just noticing other curiously significant messages on here too (time of writing May 2026).

 ![winston 1](../../content/images/fake-accounts/winston-like-1.JPG)